 Habitat and Ecology

 Very little information is available on this species.
 It has been found in moderately moist dry forest among "tsingy" rocks.
-The stomach of one specimen contained a large number of medium-sized insect remains (ants, beetles) and pieces of dead leaves from the forest floor.
-However, it is probably endemic to the Tsingy de Bemaraha massif due to the absence of sufficient humidity outside the karstic habitats elsewhere in the general region.Its breeding is not known, but it is probably a terrestrial, larval developing species, not requiring water, like some other members of the genus.
+The stomach of one specimen contained a large number of medium-sized insect remains (ants and beetles) and pieces of dead leaves from the forest floor.
+However, it is probably endemic to the Tsingy de Bemaraha massif due to the absence of sufficient humidity outside the karstic habitats elsewhere in the general region (Glaw et al. 2007).

 Red List Status